mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

 The skelatal joints and other data tracked by this module are sent to a Tango bus.
 The Tango server does not necessarily have to be installed in the same machine that manages all the Kinects.
-However this machine must be able to sent data to the Tango bus.
+However this machine must be able to send data to the Tango bus.

 Every other module can read skeletal data from the Tango bus.
 For instance, the Blender Game Engine can use position of skeletal joints to update the